 Finding a good moving company can seem like a scary process, but it is worth the effort.
 Spending some extra time and effort to find good movers is better than dealing with the aftermath of outrageously high fees and damaged goods.
-Look out for these warning signs before you hire a moving company.
+Look out for these warning signs of bad moving companies that you should know before you hire yours.

 All reliable companies have an office from where they manage all their operations.
 If your movers don’t give you a local address or an office, it is a giant red flag.
 Don’t hire them, or you could easily fall victim to fraud.

 The moving company you hire must always provide proof that they are licensed and insured upon request.
 If they fail to do that, there is a good chance that they are not a legitimate company.
 Best case scenario, they are working without a license.
 Worst case scenario, they are here to steal from you.
 Never hire a moving company without checking their credentials.